Dave Stewart (Eurythmics): Post-Eurythmics

-In 2016, Stewart teamed up with New Zealand singer Jon Stevens and the duo recorded an album called Starlight. which was released in March 2017 and features a blues and soul influenced rock / powerpop sound.

-Parallel to that, Stewart also co-wrote and produced a new studio album with Australian singer Vanessa Amorosi, which features "soul gospel" music and also is scheduled for release, possibly in 2018.

 In October 2017 Stewart appeared on a German TV programme marking the 40th year of the stage career of the German singer Nena with whom he performed their jointly written track, "Be My Rebel".

 Other projects

 Writer and producer

 Stewart produced or co-produced all of Eurythmics' albums and, once the band became established, he also became a producer of other artists.
 In 1985, as well as producing Eurythmics' hit album Be Yourself Tonight, Stewart co-produced the album Southern Accents for Tom Petty and the Heartbreakers, as well as co-writing several songs for the album including the hit "Don't Come Around Here No More".
 The same year, Stewart also produced the debut solo album by Feargal Sharkey, which included the UK number one hit "A Good Heart".
 Due to these accomplishments, Stewart won "Best Producer" at the 1986 BRIT Awards in London.

 Stewart would go on to write and produce for a variety of other artists throughout the years.
 In 1986, he collaborated with Bob Geldof on tracks for his debut solo album Deep in the Heart of Nowhere.
 Working together, the duo named themselves "The Brothers of Doom".
 Also in 1986, he co-produced the album Three Hearts in the Happy Ending Machine by Daryl Hall.
 The same year, he co-wrote and produced the song "Is This Love?" by Alison Moyet, a UK number 3.

 Stewart also co-wrote and co-produced several tracks for Mick Jagger's 1987 album Primitive Cool.

 In 1989, Stewart produced the debut album by Russian singer-songwriter Boris Grebenshchikov, Radio Silence.

 In 1992, along with Marcella Detroit, he co-wrote the Shakespears Sister hit single "Stay" with his then-wife, Siobhan Fahey (with Stewart credited under the pseudonym "Jean Guiot") as well as several other tracks for their second album Hormonally Yours.
 In this year Fahey also provided vocals on "Walk into the Wind" for Stewart's group Vegas with Terry Hall, Olle Romö and Emmanuel 'Manu' Guiot.

 In 1993, Stewart co-wrote two tracks for German punk rock-singer Nina Hagen which were published on her sixth solo studio album Revolution Ballroom.
 He can also be heard on keyboards and contributed background vocals.

 In 1996, Stewart produced the debut album by Alisha's Attic, Alisha Rules the World, and wrote a few tracks on the third Shakespears Sister album #3 (actually a solo album by Siobhan Fahey, which Fahey ended up releasing in 2004).

-In 1997, Stewart co-produced the album Destination Anywhere for Jon Bon Jovi, and also co-wrote two tracks.